-A study from researchers at the American College of Chest Physicians in 2007 compared hypnosis to NRT.
+A study by researchers at the American College of Chest Physicians in 2007 compared hypnosis to NRT.
 50% of the people who were in the hypnotherapy group were still quit at 26 weeks compared to 15.78% in the nicotine replacement group.
-The group that were treated with NRT and hypnotherapy also experienced a 50-percent success rate at 26 weeks.
+The group that was treated with NRT and hypnotherapy also experienced a 50-per cent success rate at 26 weeks.

 60% had stopped smoking with one session of hypnosis

 Pros: Hypnotherapy is drug-free.
 It addresses physical addiction, the habit and behaviours.
 Hypnotherapists work with your emotions and feelings about smoking, what life will be like as a non-smoker and any previous attempts at stopping.
 It increases your motivation to stop smoking.
 Helping you manage any particular concerns you have such as needing to reduce stress or fear of putting on weight.
 Your therapist will tailor your sessions specifically to your needs to make sure you get the result you want.
 It works alongside many other methods to quit smoking such as medication and NRT.

 Cons: It can be expensive.
 Finding the right therapist is crucial.
 You have to want to give up smoking.

 Investment: The cost ranges from £170 to £495 for anything from a 1 to 3 session programme.